Skip to main content

 1) SWOT Analysis

-It is always important to assess your Disaster Recovery (DR) strategy, whether you are already employing a traditional plan or signing up for Disaster Recovery as a Service (DRaaS).
-To begin with, you must assess the challenges that lie ahead and what could potentially go wrong in the future.
+It is always essential to assess your Disaster Recovery (DR) strategy, whether you already employ a traditional plan or sign up for Disaster Recovery as a Service (DRaaS).
+To begin with, you must assess the challenges ahead and what could go wrong in the future.

 The process also entails clearly defining the Recovery Time Objectives (RTO) and Recovery Point Objectives (RPO) in an SLA.

-This is the targeted duration of time and a service level within which a business process must be restored after a disaster to avoid unpleasant consequences from a break in business continuity.
+This is the targeted duration and service level within which a business process must be restored after a disaster to avoid unpleasant consequences from a break in business continuity.

 This is the age of files that must be recovered from backup storage for business continuity if a computer, system, or network experiences failure.